ivanxavier7/Fitband-Aggregator/README.md

 # Fitband Aggregator
 --------------------------------------------------------
-Exctracts, organizes and sends data from several Mi Band's 3 and 4 to a RabbitMQ broker

-This script extracts, organizes and sends data to a RabbitMQ broker from several bands simultaneously.
+This script extracts, organizes and sends data to a RabbitMQ broker from several bands simultaneously.                  \
 Supports Mi Band version 3 and 4

 Configuration and usage